Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 ## Step 5 : Validating controlled input form

 ### Form validation: validating input values submitted by user.
-The other way to validate the form is to check the input submitted by a user and ensure it matches the needed criteria.
+We will validate the form further .
+We will check the input submitted by a user and ensuring it matches the needed criteria.

-This is done by adding the below validation in the submit button method **onSurveyFormSubmit()**.
+Adding the below validation in the submit button method **onSurveyFormSubmit()**.
 The method will look as below.

 ```
-oonSurveyFormSubmit= e=> {
+onSurveyFormSubmit= e=> {
     e.preventDefault();
    if(this.state.respondent_data.full_name === "" && !this.state.respondent_data.full_name.length < 5) {
      alert("Please Enter your full Name");